Low-alcohol beer: Light beer

 Light beers are beers with reduced caloric content compared to regular beer, and typically also have a lower alcoholic content, depending on the brand and where they are sold.
 The spelling "lite beer" is also commonly used.
 Light beers are manufactured by reducing the carbohydrate content, and secondarily by reducing the alcohol content, since both carbohydrates and alcohol contribute to the caloric content of beer.

 Light beers are marketed primarily to drinkers who wish to manage their calorie intake.
 However, these beers are sometimes criticized for being less flavorful than full-strength beers, being "watered down" (whether in perception or in fact), and thus advertising campaigns for light beers generally advertise their retention of flavor.

 In Australia, regular beers have approximately 4%-5% ABV, while reduced-alcohol beers have 2.2%–3.2%.

 In Canada, regular beers typically have 5% ABV, while a reduced-alcohol beer contains 2.6%–4.0% ABV and an "extra-light" beer contains less than 2.5%.

 In the United States, most mass-market light beer brands, including Bud Light, Coors Light, and Miller Lite, have 4.2% ABV, less than ordinary beers from the same makers which are 5% ABV.

 In Sweden, low alcohol beer is either 2.2%, 2.8% or 3.5%, and can be purchased in an ordinary supermarket whereas normal strength beers of above 3.5% must be purchased at Systembolaget.
 Beer containing 2.8-3.5% ABV (called Folköl or "Peoples' Beer") may be legally sold in any convenience store to people over 18 years of age, whereas stronger beer may only be sold in state-run liquor stores to people older than 20.
 In addition, businesses selling food for on-premises consumption do not need an alcohol license to serve 3.5% beer.
 Virtually all major Swedish brewers, and several international ones, in addition to their full-strength beer, make 3.5% folköl versions as well.
 Beer below or equaling 2.25% ABV (lättöl) is not legally subject to age restrictions; however, some stores voluntarily opt out from selling it to minors anyway.

+Similarly, in Norway, beer with an alcohol content of up to 4.7% ABV can be sold in ordinary supermarkets, though within restricted hours.
+Any beer exceeding this limit, as well as wine and spirits, must be purchased at the state-run Vinmonopolet.
+Due to high alcohol taxes, there is also a wide variety of low-alcohol beers (known as lettøl) available in supermarkets, as these are significantly more affordable for consumers.